Hilter

-Hilter is a municipality in the district Osnabrück, Lower Saxony, Germany, in the hills of the Teutoburg Forest.
+Hilter am Teutoburger Wald (/de/, lit.
+'Hilter on the Teutoburg Forest') is a municipality in the district Osnabrück, Lower Saxony, Germany, in the hills of the Teutoburg Forest.
 As of 2020 it has a population of 10,429, and covers an area of 52.61 km^{2}.
 Its highest elevation is the Hohnangel, 262 metres above sea level.

 History

 The municipality was united on 14 July 1972 by merging the municipalities Borgloh, Hankenberge and Hilter.
 Already in 1977 the municipalities Allendorf, Borgloh-Wellendorf, Ebbendorf, Eppendorf and Uphöfen were joined into the Einheitsgemeinde Borgloh.

 Industry

 Hilter was well known for mining Hilter Gold ochre as well as its big margarine factory which owned one of the largest whaling fleets in the early 20th century.